therealmaddieli/therealmaddieli/README.md

 ## Random Facts

 - Espresso-fueled problem solving
-- I debug better with humor
+- I debug better with dry humor
-- Open to opportunities in AI, fintech, and developer experience
+- Open to opportunities in AI, fintech, and PM experience